 Here you will also find a children’s playground, multiple sports fields for bocce ball, baseball, football, and softball, tennis courts, a community garden, multiple picnic and BBQ areas, and a splash pad.

 Mississauga Valley Park is a large area with multiple attractions, and it is very popular, especially in the summer.
+It’s one of the best parks near Square One.

 Port Credit Memorial Park